Air Corporate

 1. Spouse

-This applies to legally married partners of the sponsor.
+This applies to legally married sponsors' partners.

 • Includes both opposite-sex and same-sex marriages, civil unions, or partnerships.